How to read a floor plan

 To truly visualize the actual space of the home, understanding how to read floor plan measurements is essential.
 Here are a few tips:

-• Room dimensions: Each room on the floor plan should include dimensions, represented by arrows or lines indicating the length or width of the space.
+- Room dimensions: Each room on the floor plan should include dimensions, represented by arrows or lines indicating the length or width of the space.

-• Total square meters: Look for the total square meters of the house, usually mentioned somewhere on the floor plan.
+Ceiling height: Check the site plans for information on the ceiling height, which gives you an overall sense of spaciousness and reveals any variations in height throughout the home. - Total square meters: Look for the total square meters of the house, usually mentioned somewhere on the floor plan.
 This figure is in addition to the size of the land.

-• Furniture placement: Consider the room sizes and layout of each space.
+- Furniture placement: Consider the room sizes and layout of each space.
 The provided dimensions will be particularly useful in determining how and where your furniture will fit.

 You can find detailed floor plans for every Wilson Home design, enabling you to make an informed decision when selecting your dream home.